wezeku/encfs4win/README.md

 Encfs4win has a few dependencies:

 * [Visual Studio 2015](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) - For building the project
 * [Dokan library](https://github.com/dokan-dev/dokany) - Handles FUSE portion of software.
-You can use either v0.7.4 or v1.0, though versions before v1.0 should use the USE_LEGACY_DOKAN preprocessor definition.
+You can use either v0.7.4 (legacy) or v1.0.0 (latest).
 * [Boost library](https://github.com/boostorg/boost) - We currently use the latest (v1.60.0) for our binaries
 * [OpenSSL library](https://github.com/openssl/openssl) - Always use the latest version (currently v1.0.2g).
 Note that you must have Perl installed in order to build OpenSSL!

 ### Automated version

 Encfs4win now comes with a fully-automated build tool called "build.bat", located in the root directory.
-This tool will automatically download, build and install Dokan, Boost and OpenSSL, before finally building encfs and rlog.
+This tool will automatically download, build and install Dokan, Boost and OpenSSL, before finally building encfs.
 Look for "encfs.exe" and "encfsctl.exe" in the encfs\Release folder after building is finished.

 The automated tool will also check to see if any of these prerequisites are already installed (by looking for the DOKAN_ROOT, BOOST_ROOT and OPENSSL_ROOT environment variables).
 If found, it will use the installed version and skip over that prerequisite.

+*Note that this tool also has the capability to build libgcrypt (and libgpg-error) if you provide the "--beta" argument (MSYS required).
+Encfs is still in the process of providing support for the libgcrypt library, however.*

 ### Manual version